oalekseev/CalciteRestAPIAdapter-v2/README.md

 Settings are provided via **OpenAPI specs for structure discovery** and **FreeMarker templates for customizing HTTP requests**.
 This allows seamless SQL-to-REST mapping with support for DNF/CNF filters and query pushdown.

-### Migration from v1

-If you're currently using v1 with XML configuration, you can migrate to v2:

-**[CalciteRestAPIAdapter-v1](https://github.com/oalekseev/CalciteRestAPIAdapter)** → Legacy XML-based configuration (still supported)

 ---

 # CalciteRestAPIAdapter